holochain/holochain-rust/doc/architecture/decisions/0002-rewrite-second-iteration-in-rust.md

 ## Decision

-Refactor Holochain in the Rust programming language
+Rewrite Holochain in the Rust programming language

 ## Consequences